 - <enter>, repeats last command

-- almost anything else, evaluates it as python code on the current frame (there are few more commands tho)
+- ! <stuff>, evaluates <stuff> as python code on the current frame

 Drop in replacements for pdb: